Δβα 01

 .
 This logic can also be applied to finding the centroid of a triangle, which is found by

-If we want to find the perpendicular bisector (line perpendicular to
+If we want to find the equation of a perpendicular bisector line (line perpendicular to

 are the midpoint coordinates,